cidgoh/DataHarmonizer/README.md

 ## Example Data

-Templates with example data testing functionalities can be found within the following folder structure when available:
+In the stand-alone version of DataHarmonizer, templates with example data testing functionalities can be found within the following folder structure when available:

 ```
 .
 TOP LEVEL DIRECTORY